XClose

 dtype('float64')

-NumPy will convert python type names to dtypes:
+NumPy will also convert Python type names to corresponding data types:

 In [27]: